 The Village of Hilton Beach has many services like restaurants, accommodations, gift shops, a general store and a full-service marina.
 The two biggest events that take place here annually are the Hilton Beach Car Show which features about 100 original restored cars, and the Arts at the Dock.
 Another must is the Old Town Hall concerts which bring in some of the best Canadian musicians.

 As the largest settlement on St. Joseph Island, Richards Landing provides a wide range of businesses and services, such as recreational activities, culture and heritage.
 Incorporated in 1876, visitors will find a variety of shops, restaurants, historic sites and a municipal marina.
 There are many events and festivals that take place throughout the year in this community like the Maple Syrup Festival, concerts and art shows.

 The township of Johnson was established in 1889 and the area is home to many freshwater lakes, public beaches and boat ramps.
 Visitors will enjoy cycling the open country roads through the farmland.
 In the summer, buy fresh local produce, ingredients, handmade artisan items and more at the Johnson Farmers' Market.
-Enjoy the walking trails, scenic lookouts and observe wildlife at the Kensington Conservancy.
+Enjoy the walking trails, and scenic lookouts and observe wildlife at the Kensington Conservancy.
 Annual events include the Family Pike Fishing Derby, the Big Buck Contest and more.